wavemaker/docs/docs/guide/migrated-docs/switch-mariadb-to-mysql-connector.md

 ---
-title: "How to Switch MariaDB to MySQL Connector"
+title: How to Switch MariaDB to MySQL Connector
-id: "switch-mariadb-to-mysql-connector"
+id: switch-mariadb-to-mysql-connector
+last_update: { author: "WaveMaker" }
 ---
 ---